hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @geekyi how can I put it outside the parens?

 [13:57:59](#14865622792735935mGEop:matrix.org) <gitter_geekyi>:
 @maximvl I think not so easy in your code..
-I'm not sure.. í ¾í´”
+I'm not sure.. ğŸ¤”

 [13:58:29](#14865623092736074XHLFq:matrix.org) <gitter_maximvl>:
 so yeah, the question is can underlying code control the `parse` or not